conduktor/conduktor-docs/docs/gateway/configuration/env-variables.md

 :::info

-Multi-tenancy is disabled by default to get you up and running with Gateway quicker and simpler.
+Virtual clusters is disabled by default to get you up and running with Gateway quicker and simpler.
 When disabled Gateway will use the existing kafka credentials of the app to connect to the cluster, allowing it to passthrough the Gateway.
 To get the most out of Conduktor Gateway multi-tenancy should later be activated.

 :::